byterubpay/byterub-site/_posts/2019-10-14-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-10-14.md

 **\<sarang>** Mandating separate transaction keys for all outputs would add 32 bytes to each additional output
 **\<sgp\_>** Standard = 4?
 **\<sarang>** but we're already saving > 32 bytes per output after the last change to the Pedersen mask format anyway
-**\<moneromooo>** Could there be a way to deterministically generate keypairs in such a way that the sender generates the secret keys from a seed, the recipients generate the pubkeys ?
+**\<byterubmooo>** Could there be a way to deterministically generate keypairs in such a way that the sender generates the secret keys from a seed, the recipients generate the pubkeys ?
 I think Bitcoin has such a scheme for generating addresses.
-**\<moneromooo>** And hopefully the seed is \<= 32 bytes :)
+**\<byterubmooo>** And hopefully the seed is \<= 32 bytes :)
 **\<sarang>** Well, a big selling point of subaddresses is the efficient scanning across all addresses at once
 **\<sarang>** Isthmus: only need to read up a few lines
-**\<moneromooo>** Would such a scheme invalidate the efficient scanning ?
+**\<byterubmooo>** Would such a scheme invalidate the efficient scanning ?
 It seems doubtful since the tx keys are currently arbitrary.
 **\<sgp\_>** How much effort is it to scan and see what proportion of transactions are only to standard addresses?
 **\<sarang>** sgp\_: to get a distribution of how common subaddresses are?
 **\<Isthmus>** @sgp\_ I think that @n3ptune accidentally did that recently